Ratu Teluwaih Jinih

-Ratu Teluwaih Jinih is a local beauty pageant based in Mukah, Sarawak.
+Teluwaih Jinih (Malay: Wanita Cantik; English: Beautiful Lady) is a local beauty pageant based in Mukah, Sarawak.
 Began in 2008, it is the centerpiece of the Mukah Kaul Festival, which usually lasts a week.

-The reigning Ratu Teluwaih Jinih is Catherine Budin from Dalat.
-She was crowned by outgoing titleholder, Eunice Vanessa Francis on 18 July 2024 at Kala Dana Beach, Mukah.
+The current Teluwaih Jinih is Sharvel Sebastian from Mukah.
+She was crowned by outgoing titleholder, Joshelynnia Jackery on 1 May 2026 at Kala Dana Beach, Mukah.
+This marks the second time in the pageant history that a district has won twice consecutively.

 Background

 Teluwaih Jinih literally means "beautiful lady" in the Melanau language and is one of the main event during Kaul Mukah festival.
 The pageant is open for participants of Melanau descent ages 18 to 30 and is held to find the icon for Melanau women aside from promoting and enliven the festival itself.
 The competition has the concept of showcasing the traditional Melanau attire and contemporary attire that is prepared by the participants themselves and was conceived specially to promote the Melanau traditional attire to those people who never knew about the Melanau culture.
 From 2023 edition onward, the evening gown segment was added to showcase the gown made by Sarawakian designers.

 Besides than promoting the culture, the competition itself also provide Melanau's women a chance and opportunities to showcase their abilities, talents and knowledge as well as to discover modelling talents among its participants.
 The competition is applicable to those of the Melanau race (pure or mixed), from or outside Mukah and organized by the Sri Ritma Borneo Mukah Culture Club and Melanau Mukah Association.